 6. What research resources do you use when facing challenges during development?

-The ideal candidate realizes where their limitations lie and have a process for finding solutions for them (via support, research, and learning).
+The ideal candidate realizes where their limitations lie and has a process for finding solutions for them (via support, research, and learning).
 The developer should have go-to resources that help them overcome anticipated challenges while developing applications.
 This reveals how well they will be able to solve problems if and when they hit roadblocks.
-Otherwise, you run the risk of hiring a developer that is not capable to solve challenges fast and effectively, leading to major bugs (coding errors) and incomplete work.
+Otherwise, you run the risk of hiring a developer who is not capable of solving challenges fast and effectively, leading to major bugs (coding errors) and incomplete work.

 7. What is your approach to balancing the development of the application and the specific needs of the client?

 There are essential two separate (albeit similar) goals for mobile application developers.
 The first is to develop effective and efficient application software.
 The second is to meet the needs and demands of project stakeholders and end-users.
 When conflicts develop between the developer’s programming plans and the client’s needs, the developer should ideally be able to balance both goals and find the appropriate solution.

 8. Are you able to develop the specific features we need?

 You can learn more about which candidates are the right fit for your organization with this question.
 The right candidate should have experience designing the features you need for your mobile application.
 If they do not have direct experience, then they should demonstrate and explain a process that allows them to adequately learn on the fly and ensure quality while meeting critical project deadlines.

 9. Tell me about a recent mobile application project you have completed.
 What was your process for developing the application?

 This question is designed to gain more insight into the application developer’s experience and work process.
 They should lead you through their work process (step-by-step), outline how they typically handle complications during the development stages and detail their experience working with others throughout mobile app development projects.